 - a residence hall

-The nursing education building, located at 10345 SE Market Street, Portland, OR 97216, houses a lobby and faculty offices, classrooms, a nursing skills lab, a student lounge, and a library.
+The nursing education building, located at 10345 SE Market Street, Portland, OR 97216, has faculty offices, classrooms, a nursing skills lab, and a library with a computer lab.

 The residence hall (Hansen Hall) has rooms for men and women in separate areas.
 Additionally, residents have use of a TV room, and exercise room, and a small kitchen.
 Large bathrooms are located at the end of the hallways.
 There are about 65 junior and 65 senior nursing students.
 Of these, approximately 50 are residents.